LucaTamSapienza/torch_adapter/README.md

 > [!NOTE]
 > Please replace path_to_torch_adapter with the actual path to the torch_adapter directory on your system.

-Now you can check if everything works by running tests and so on.
+Now you can check if everything works by running `pytest tests/`